APS Monthly Club Challenges and Rules

 General:

-• Judges will, at their discretion, award ACCEPTANCE, MERIT, HIGHLY COMMENDED, or HONOURS to each entry in both sections.
+- Judges will, at their discretion, award ACCEPTANCE, MERIT, HIGHLY COMMENDED, or HONOURS to each entry in all sections.
 Images can also be “PASSED IN” by the judge if they do not meet an acceptable standard.
 The text of the guidelines to Judges can be found here

 OPEN